 A personal convenience leave day may be used at the discretion of the employee except the day requested may not be used on the first or last day of the instructional year or on a student registration day, unless approved by their supervisor.

-An employee planning to use a personal convenience leave day or days will notify his/her supervisor at least two (2) days in advance.
+An employee planning to use a personal convenience leave day or days will notify their supervisor at least two (2) days in advance.

 Article 14 (Continued)